Dr-Noob/HTB/secret.md

 3000/tcp open  ppp     syn-ack ttl 63
 ```

-we can fuzz the page but there is really nothing interesting.
+We can fuzz the page but there is really nothing interesting.
 First thing to do is download the source code on the main page and then follow the tutorial to create an account with burp for example.

 ```